boto/boto3/docs/source/guide/quickstart.rst

 Before installing Boto3, ensure that you're using an up-to-date version of Python.
 Unless you have specific reasons to use another version of Python, you should be using Python 3.7 or later.
-Boto3 support for Python 2.7 is deprecated and will end effective June 1, 2021.
+Boto3 support for Python 2.7 is deprecated and will end effective July 15, 2021.
 See :ref:`guide_migration_py3` for more details, including timeline information and guidance regarding how to transition to Python 3 if you haven't done so yet.